Karthussssss/Youtube_to_Notion/README.md

 ## Usage

-Run the application and it will prompt you to enter a YouTube URL:
+Run the application and follow the prompts:

 ```
 python main.py
 ```

 The application will:
+1. Prompt you to select an OpenAI model for summarization
+2. Ask you to enter a YouTube URL
-1. Extract the video transcript
+3. Extract the video transcript
-2. Fetch metadata like title, author, etc.
+4. Fetch metadata like title, author, etc.
-3. Generate a well-structured summary using OpenAI
+5. Generate a well-structured summary using the selected OpenAI model
-4. Add the summary and metadata to your Notion database
+6. Add the summary and metadata to your Notion database
-5. Provide a link to the created Notion page
+7. Provide a link to the created Notion page

 Note: Only videos with available captions are supported.
 The application will not work for videos without captions or transcripts.

+## Available AI Models

+- **GPT-4o**: OpenAI's most capable model, offering a good balance of quality and speed
+- **GPT-4o-mini**: Faster, more affordable OpenAI model (default)
+- **O1**: OpenAI's advanced vision-language model for highest quality summaries
+- **O3-mini**: Fast, efficient version of O1 with a good balance of quality and speed

 ## Project Structure